videlalvaro/videlalvaro.github.io/_posts/2014-08-27-some-papers-and-an-interesting-book.md

 >functioning almost as if it were constantly connected.

 So there it is, the past showing us the future.
-Smart individuals way before us faced some of the same problems that appear _novel_ today, The buzzwords have changed, but the problems remained the same.
+Smart individuals way before us faced some of the same problems that appear _novel_ today.
+The buzzwords have changed, but the problems remained the same.

 _nihil sub sole novum_.